Cestui que: Society for Propagation of the Gospel v. Town of New Haven (1823)

 The 1823 case of Society for the Propagation of the Gospel v.
 Town of New Haven looked at the issue of lands granted to an English corporate body, the "Society" which had a religious purpose.
 The land had been granted by King George III of Great Britain in New Hampshire in 1761.
 It was held in corporation by a form of cestui que.
 On 30 October 1794, the State of Vermont passed a statute whereby the land of the Society would be appropriated by the state.
 The Supreme Court was divided in its opinion.
 It ruled that the property of English corporations at the time of the Revolution were protected by the Treaty of Peace, 1783.
 See Treaty of Paris (1783), Treaty of Versailles (1783).
 There could be no confiscations of such corporate holdings or lands because of the treaty.

 Beatty v.
 Kurtz (1829)

 In the 1829 case of Beatty v.
-Kurtz the United States Supreme Court decided the issue of title in an unincorporated Lutheran Church land.
+Kurtz, the United States Supreme Court decided on the issue of a title in an unincorporated Lutheran Church land.
 The land had been used as a cemetery.
 The fact that the land was held by a non-corporation was deficient at law.
 Nevertheless, equity permitted settlement of the title in the favor of the church organization out of religious sensitivity and sensibility.
 There should be sentiments for the kindred of the deceased.